tobeybill/TISATAFL/report/Report.md

 <img src="/images/corr_BOD_graph.png?raw=true"/>

 There is a larger scale for director compensation than there is for CEO compensation with an outlier of director compensation above 7000% of predicted pay.
 On the CEO side, a separate outlier sits at roughly 3000% of predicted pay.
 Additionally, it appears that medium-sized firms are responsible for the majority of director overpayment whereas larger firms are more responsible for CEO overpayment.
-In both cases, firm performance for smaller firms seems to be less volatile than that for the other two size categories.
+In both cases, compensation values for smaller firms seems to be less volatile than that for the other two size categories.
 It is possible that this is due to the capital limitations of smaller firms that aren't faced by those of the larger sizes.
 Even when smaller firm executives are overpaid, it isn't by as great of an amount because the addiditonal capital required for that compensation is most likely necessary elsewhere.

 ### Case Analysis